javaplus/PiHack/interrupt/readme.md

 ```python
 GPIO.add_event_detect(ENTER_BUTTON_GPIO, GPIO.BOTH, callback=line_enter_callback)
 ```
-The second parameter can be GPIO.RISING, GPIO.FALLING or BPIO.Both.
+The second parameter can be `GPIO.RISING`, `GPIO.FALLING` or `GPIO.Both`.
 It will trigger the callback function when the gpio pin goes from a state of low energy to high enerey, a state of high energy to low energy, or be triggered twice... once on the way up then again on the way back down.

 ![Arduino interrput Model](/diagrams/arduino_interrupt_mode.jpg)